 M.F.A., University of Massachusetts Amherst

 B.F.A., Bradley University

 Curriculum Vitae (pdf)

-Linda Bond is a visual artist who works with gunpowder and graphite to create large scale drawings and, more recently, installation pieces related to the ongoing unrest in the Middle East and our country’s involvement in it.
+Linda Bond is a visual artist who works with gunpowder and graphite to create large scale drawings and, more recently, installation pieces related to the ongoing unrest in the Middle East & South Asia and our country’s engagement there.
 Linda has a BFA in painting from Bradley University and a MFA from the University of Massachusetts, Amherst.
-She is the recipient of grants from the Artist Resource Trust, the Massachusetts Cultural Council, the Massachusetts Foundation for the Humanities & Public Policy, the Massachusetts Council on the Arts and Humanities, and of a fellowship from the Fine Arts Work Center in Provincetown.
+She is the recipient of a 2013 Artist Fellowship from the Massachusetts Cultural Council, has been awarded grants from the Artist Resource Trust, the Massachusetts Foundation for the Humanities & Public Policy, the Massachusetts Council on the Arts and Humanities, and a fellowship from the Fine Arts Work Center in Provincetown.
 Linda has exhibited in museums and galleries throughout the Northeast including the MFA in Boston, the Brattleboro Museum, Danforth Museum, Fitchburg Art Museum, Attleboro Museum, Springfield Art Museum, Provincetown Art Museum and the Corcoran Gallery.
 Her work is on in numerous collections including those of Boston University, Simmons College, IBM Corporation, Fidelity Investments and Nokia.